 - Which part of the marketing funnel does it belong to?

-With a documented strategy at hand, you can set each piece of content based on your customer cycle and prepare for a content marketing campaign that breeds results.
+With a documented b2b content strategy at hand, you can set each piece of content based on your customer cycle and prepare for a content marketing campaign that breeds results.

 Moreover, a well-documented strategy allows you to quickly pivot your marketing efforts and adapt in times of crisis, such as the recent pandemic.